PlushBanshee/UPGE-UnicornPoopGameEngine/README.md

-currently the engine isn't avalabe to the public since us at BansheeStudio want to fully make a game with all that the engine can show off once that task is done then yer well see
+currently the engine isn't avalabe to the public since us at BansheeStudio want to fully make a game with all that the engine can show off once that task is done then well will work on UVOS (UnicornVomitOperatingSystem) & bundle thee engine with the OS